2022-23 IUPLR/UIC Mellon Fellows

 Brenda Lara

-Brenda Lara’s mentor is Dr. Yvette J. Saavedra at the University of Oregon.
+Brenda Lara’s mentor: Dr. Yvette J. Saavedra at the University of Oregon.

 Valentina Jager Lopezllera Heading link